 Seahorses use smaller pectoral fins for steering, which are located near the back of the head.

 Unlike other fish, seahorse tend to swim vertically rather than horizontally.
 But seahorses seem to avoid swimming as much as possible.
-Instead they wrap their tails around sea fans or grasses, waiting for food to be carried to them by currents.
+Instead of searching for food they wrap their tails around sea fans or grasses.
+They wait for food to be carried to them by currents.

 Fact #4: Do seahorses have teeth?

-No seahorses don't have any teeth.
-This means that they have to swallow all that they eat whole.
+Seahorses don’t have any teeth, which means they swallow all that they eat whole.